voldedk/Volde_startdisplay/README.md

 # Volde_startdisplay
-This is a simple RedM disclaimer
+This is a simple RedM disclaimer..
 Press E to close the box!

 Preview: